Like many women, I’ve been on the diet roller coaster at some point.

-When I fall off the plant wagon, I’m often hard on myself.
+When I’ve fallen off the plant wagon in the past, I’ve been hard on myself.
 Toward the end of 2017, however, I gained a new perspective.

 Our busy lives and careers can pull us off our journey to success.
 Whether our intended path leads to healthy living, sparking our creativity, pursuing a dream career or nurturing our relationships…life can get in the way.

 It’s impossible to do it all.
 It’s impossible to stay at a steady pace on whatever path(s) we’re on.
 Obstructions block our way.
 Distractions litter our journey Sometimes a path seems to just disappear.
 We’re constantly moving along multiple pathways, but maybe… the secret to getting closer to success is to focus on one at a time.